leventelist/llog/README.md

 The program connects to gpsd, and knows where you are.
 The closest SOTA summit is selected, and you can save your location just by one click.

+There is an SQLite database where all logged information is saved.

 ## Prerequisites

 * libsqlite3-dev